What is HAZOP?

 - Chairman (independent)

-- Lead engineers from Process, Instrumentation & Control (both from Design team and Client/ End user)
+- Lead engineers from Process, Instrumentation & Control (both from Design team and Client/ End-user)

-- Operations engineer (from Client/ End user)
+- Operations engineer (from Client/ End-user)

 - Lead engineers from Mechanical/Piping, Pipeline, HSE and Electrical as required.
-(Both from Design team and Client/ End user)
+(Both from Design team and Client/ End-user)

-The HAZOP study should preferably be carried out as early in the design phase as possible – to have influence on the design.
+The HAZOP study should preferably be carried out as early in the design phase as possible to have an influence on the design.
 On the other hand; to carry out a HAZOP we need a rather complete design.
 As a compromise, the HAZOP is usually carried out as a final check when the detailed design has been completed.

 A HAZOP study may also be conducted on an existing facility to identify modifications that should be implemented to reduce risk and operability problems.